RotemKir/WindbgDemo/README.md

 !bpmd BreakpointsDemo.cs:14
 ```
 - Press "Go" in the Windbg menu
-- In the demo app, select the first option (enter 1)
+- In the demo app, select the "Setup breakpoints" option (enter 1)
 - Windbg should stop at the first breakpoint we set
 - Enter the following command to see the stack trace:
 ```